- You need PHP 5.4 or a higher PHP version.

-Give your APP a Display Name, choose a Category, click on Create App ID and pass the security check.
+Give your APP a Display Name, click on Create App ID and pass the security check.

-- Go to the Settings menu under the Facebook login.
-Copy the Callback URL from Smart Slider 3's backend to the Valid OAuth redirect URIs field.
+At your App go to the Settings menu (under the Facebook login menupoint).
+Insert the Callback URL from Smart Slider 3's backend to the Valid OAuth Redirect URIs field.

 Click Save changes at the bottom right corner.